fmhy/edit/docs/social-media-tools.md

 # ► Discord Tools

-* **Warning** - Chat archivers, mass-deleters, mods and third-party clients are against Discord's terms of service.
+* **Warning** - Chat archivers, mass-deleters, mods, and third-party clients can potentially break Discord's terms of service.
 Misusing them can lead to account terminations, so use them at your own risk.

 ***